amplience/dc-extension-automatic-alt-text-docs/README.md

 # dc-extension-automatic-alt-text

+This extension gives the customer two different modes to select alt text for images in the Amplience Content Hub.
+The appropriate mode can be be configured in the extension parameters (see below for more information).

-This extension allows customers to use and select alt text that has been automatically generated for images in the Amplience Content Hub using the [Automatic Alt Text](https://amplience.com/developers/docs/dev-tools/assets/image-alt-text/) solution which automatically assigns alt text to image assets.
+1. **Automatic mode:** by using the automatic mode customers can select alt text that has been automatically generated for images in the Amplience Content Hub using the [Automatic Alt Text](https://amplience.com/developers/docs/dev-tools/assets/image-alt-text/) solution which automatically assigns alt text to image assets.

+2. **Generated mode:** by using the generated mode customers can generate alt text for images on the fly based on the [Alt Text Template](https://amplience.com/developers/docs/amplience-studios/content-studio/generating-content/#alt-text) in Content Studio.

 Using this extension can help content creators by automating information required for accessibility and compliance.

 For developers, it ensures that the alt text is available in the content form and supports localisation in our delivery APIs to minimise requests needed on the web applications.

-Screenshot of extenion on standard text field:
+Screenshot of extension on standard text field in automatic mode:
 ![Automatic Alt Text Extension](media/hero-standard.png "Screen of standard text field")

-Screenshot of extension on localised text field:
+Screenshot of extension on localised text field in automatic mode:
 ![Automatic Alt Text Extension - Localised](media/hero-localised.png "Screenshot of localised text field")

 ## Key features